rehoboth23/yalnix-implementation/Checkpoint 2 Writeup.md

 **Does it compile and run:** It compiles, runs through Kernel start entirely, then segfaults in `helper.c` in the `check_ptbr1()` function.

+##

 ## SEGFAULT: greenscreen of death! - details on the error and our debugging efforts

 - After going through `StartKernel`, the program segfaults

-- We think this happens while the hardware is setting up `DoIdle`.
+- We think this happens while the hardware is setting up `DoIdle`